odoo/documentation/content/developer/reference/frontend/javascript_modules.rst

   If the name is not unique, an exception will be thrown and displayed in the console.

-- `dependencies`: the second argument is optional.
-If given, it should be a list of strings, each corresponding to a javascript module.
+- `dependencies`: It should be a list of strings, each corresponding to a javascript module.
 This describes the dependencies that are required to be loaded before the module is executed.

-If the dependencies are not explicitly given here, then the module system will extract them from the function by calling toString on it, then using a regexp to find all the `require` statements.
+- finally, the last argument is a function which defines the module.
+Its return value is the value of the module, which may be passed to other modules requiring it.

   .. code-block:: javascript